ligato/docs/docs/tutorials/04_kv-store.md

 broker := p.KVStore.NewBroker("/myplugin/")
 ```

+!!! note
-Note: The Etcd plugin must be configured with the address of the Etcd server.
-This
-is typically done through the etcd config file.
-In most cases, the etcd config
-file must be in the same folder where the agent executable is started.
-If the etcd
+    The Etcd plugin must be configured with the address of the Etcd server.
+This is typically done through the etcd config file.
+In most cases, the etcd config file must be in the same folder where the agent executable is started.

-config file is not found, the Etcd plugin will be disabled, and you will see
+If the etcd config file is not found, the Etcd plugin will be disabled, and you will see
 and error log like this:
 ```
 level=error msg="KV store is disabled" loc="04_kv-store/main.go(41)" logger=defaultLogger